-In a recently published editorial by ASTRO (Zietman et al PRO 2021), the subcommittee addresses this topic, stating "that evidence is lacking in prostate cancer.
+In an editorial by ASTRO (Zietman et al PRO 2021), the subcommittee addresses this topic, stating "that evidence is lacking in prostate cancer.
 Thus, when metastases are found beyond the pelvis, the consensus was that systemic therapy is the cornerstone of treatment" (page 2, first paragraph).
+This consensus aligns with NCCN recommendations above.
 The American Society of Clinical Oncology published the "Approach to Oligometastatic Prostate Cancer" (Bernard et al, 2018).
-In this article, the authors note that the role for radiation therapy as a solitary therapy or in combination with systemic therapy for oligometastatic prostate cancer is "evolving" but "unproven."
+In this article, the authors note that the role for radiation therapy as a solitary therapy or in combination with systemic therapy for oligometastatic prostate cancer is "evolving" but "unproven".